pce-devel/huc/examples/asm/elmer/README.md

 * ted2-core-hwdetect
   - An example of detecting PC Engine hardware and testing the Joypads and Mice attached to the console.

+* ted2-core-sdcard
+  - An example of reading and writing a file from the SDcard on a Turbo EverDrive v2.

 ## Getting started with the KickC compiler